Decomposition Polyhedra of Piecewise Linear Functions: Decomposition Polyhedra

-\begin{definition} A decomposition $(g,h)\in\decomp{\mathcal{P}}{f}$ is called \emph{minimal}, if it is not \emph{dominated} by any other decomposition, that is, if there is no other decomposition $(g',h')\in\decomp{\mathcal{P}}{f}$ where $g'$ has at most as many pieces as $g$, $h'$ has at most as many pieces as $h$, and one of the two has stricly fewer pieces.
-See \Cref{fig:enter-label} in \Cref{sec:def-mini} for a visualization. \end{definition}
+\begin{definition} A decomposition $(g,h)\in\decomp{\complex}{f}$ is called \emph{minimal}, if it is not \emph{dominated} by any other decomposition, that is, if there is no other decomposition $(g',h')\in\decomp{\complex}{f}$ where $g'$ has at most as many pieces as $g$, $h'$ has at most as many pieces as $h$, and one of the two has strictly fewer pieces.
+See \Cref{fig:minimality} for a visualization. \end{definition}

-The number of pieces relates to the notion of \emph{monomial complexity} studied in \cite{tran2024minimal}, and a minimal decomposition translates to a decomposition which is minimal with respect to monomial complexity.
-We now give a geometric interpretation of this property in term of $\decomp{\PP}{f}$.
+The number of pieces relates to the notion of \emph{monomial complexity} studied in \cite{tran2024minimal}, where a minimal decomposition translates to a decomposition which is minimal with respect to monomial complexity.
+We now give a geometric interpretation of this property in terms of $\decomp{\complex}{f}$.

-\begin{theorem} A minimal decomposition $(g,h)\in\decomp{\mathcal{P}}{f}$ is always a vertex of $\decomp{\mathcal{P}}{f}$. \end{theorem}
+\begin{theorem} A minimal decomposition $(g,h)\in\decomp{\complex}{f}$ is always a vertex of $\decomp{\complex}{f}$. \end{theorem}